 It can be difficult to go on a new journey when you don’t understand the language that is spoken.
 College has many words that describe a similar process as well as acronyms that are used interchangeably.
-There are even still words and phrases in use that have been replaced over time with new words and phrases.
 Things can get confusing.
-Do not disappear, this section is going to focus on demystifying the language that is used in College.
-This section is going to be your official ‘jargon busting’ guide to College.
-If there is a word that is not on the list related to your journey into College do not hesitate to contact College Connect as we are here to support, you in your journey to College.
+Do not despair; this section is going to focus on demystifying the language that is used in college.
+This section is going to be your official ‘jargon busting’ guide to college.
+If there is a word that is not on the list related to your journey into college do not hesitate to contact College Connect as we are here to support you in your journey to college.

 The All-Island Research Observatory (AIRO) undertakes academic and applied mapping research and produces spatial datasets and specialist tools to aid in their analysis.
-AIRO are also support College Connect throughout the implementation of the programme.
+AIRO is supporting College Connectt College Connect throughout the implementation of the programme.